 According to the cell phone data report, it is safe to say that the Snapchat app occupies a high percentage the Martin-bill usage.
 My fifteen-year-old makes certain of it!
 He’s steadily snapping pictures of his daily interactions and sharing them out with his buddies locally and all over the globe.
 I must admit, Snapchat is an app I did not see a need for until a recently sparked idea.
 In fact, Kaleb was driving me bonkers, and, in my opinion, spending far too much time on this app.
 However, I participated in an educational Twitter chat a week ago, and one of the teachers shared out this notion of engaging students through the use of Snapchat to encourage reading.
 It got my mind reeling; I’ve seen others take images of quotes.
 That’s pretty awesome.
 However, the idea in my mind was to create a digital visual representation of the text along with the annotation.
 Maybe call it #BookSnaps?
 Now, that might be a productive use for Snapchat that I’m willing to explore.

 A few of my colleagues and I had already set up a book study with the book LAUNCH by John Spencer and A.J.
 Juliani.
 Just a little plug, if you haven’t read this book, order it NOW by clicking the book image.
 You will not be disappointed!

-Back to my story, it was perfect timing to try out the idea of #BookSnaps by documenting our key takeaways and creating this visual digital representation of our thoughts between face-to-face meetings and adding them to our “Snap Story” for daily viewing.
+Back to my story, it was perfect timing to try out this idea running through my head–creating #BookSnaps by documenting our key takeaways and creating this visual digital representation of our thoughts between face-to-face meetings.
+Then, add them to our “Snap Story” for daily viewing.
 Of course, keeping student learning the key motivator to try a concept such as this, a few questions came to mind:

 1.)
 How might we find ways for students to use this method for reflecting about the content they are learning?

 2.)
 Will speaking their Snapchat-language encourage more interaction with the book, content, or topic?